-- is defamatory, abusive, obscene, profane, pornographic or sexually explicit; - contains personal information, images, or signatures of individuals without their prior informed consent; - constitutes messages of sexual harassment or inappropriate romantic overtones; - solicits users on behalf of any business or commercial organization without appropriate authorization; - supports bulk mail, junk mail or "spamming"; - propagates chain letters, or other e-mail debris: - attempts to hide, disguise or misrepresent the identity of the sender.
+- supports bulk mail, junk mail or "spamming"; - propagates chain letters, or other e-mail debris; - attempts to hide, disguise or misrepresent the identity of the sender.

 3. Use Guidelines

 All users of TDChristian online systems are expected to:

 - keep use of online services within reasonable limits in terms of time and volume of information transferred through the system. - report to an appropriate authority any harm to the system or to information on the system whether that harm has been caused accidentally or intentionally.